 Recipe FAQs

 To reduce the bitterness, slice the ampalaya and sprinkle a generous amount of salt over the pieces.
 Gently massage the salt into the slices and let it sit for about 20 minutes.
 Rinse them thoroughly under cold water and squeeze out the excess water.
-Some people also blanch the slices in boiling water for a minute or two before using them.
+Some people like to blanch the slices in boiling water for a minute or two before using them.

-Explore other ampalaya dishes
+More other ampalaya dishes

 - Ginisang Ampalaya: Sautéed bitter melon with aromatics and beaten eggs.